 Fellows are responsible for knowing KU enrollment policies.
 Information is available from the Office of the University Registrar.
 KUMC students should review this website for information.
-Students with a 50 percent (.50 FTE) GRA appointment must be enrolled for no fewer than six credit hours in the fall and spring semesters and three credit hours in the summer semester.
+Students with a 50 percent (.50 FTE) GRA appointment must be enrolled for no fewer than six credit hours in the fall and spring semesters.
 This is considered full time enrollment.
-Doctoral candidates who have completed 18 post-comprehensive hours may enroll in fewer hours.
+A university-wide policy revision no longer requires GRAs to enroll for the summer semester.
+However, SGF-funded GRAs may continue to enroll in summer semester courses in support of progress to degree and in fulfilling degree requirements.